austinsherron/nvim/editors/nvim/README.md

 # Neovim

 I'm a longtime vim user, recent nvim convert.
 I'm having a lot of fun (and probably spending too much time 😅) diving into the ecosystem and crafting my setup.
-My goal is to move from IntelliJ to an nvim based, "homebaked" IDE.
+My goal is to move from IntelliJ to an nvim based, "home-baked" IDE.
 My current big ticket items are:

 * Trying to find a file browser that feels right, or that I can hack easily enough to feel natural
   * Still on nvim-tree after trying out nnn and not really digging it